Find out more & book online at 3btraining.com

 The Site Manager is in charge of monitoring operations on-site.
-They ensures that tasks are completed safely, effectively and within the constraints that have been set.
+They ensure that tasks are completed safely, effectively and within the constraints that have been set.

 Depending on the size of the site, the Site Manager’s role may vary.
 A Site Manager may have full responsibility for a small construction site but may have control of one part of a much larger site.
 In these circumstances, they will usually report to someone higher such as a Project Manager or Senior Site Manager.